14all-agency/shopify-llms-txt-directory/https-affinatiliving-com.md

   - [Pack of 5](https://affinatiliving.com/products/bonfire-original-candle?variant=42443945803857)
     Availability: Available
     Price: $64.95 USD
-- [Ocean Breeze Original Candle](https://affinatiliving.com/products/ocean-breeze-original-candle-1): Ocean Breeze Original Candle – 10 oz Refresh your space with the clean, uplifting scent of our Ocean Breeze Original Candle.
-Poured into a classic 10 oz glass tumbler, this candle is made with a premium soy wax blend for a smooth, even burn.
-The fragrance captures the essence of salty sea air, crashing waves, and sun-drenched coastal winds with notes of marine mist, citrus, and driftwood.
-Scented strongly to fill your space with lasting fragrance.
-Perfect for creating a light, airy atmosphere that brings a breath of the ocean into any room.
-Burn Time – 60–70 Hours
+- [Ocean Breeze Original Candle](https://affinatiliving.com/products/ocean-breeze-original-candle-1): Ocean Breeze Original Candle – 10 oz Ocean Breeze brings the refreshing calm of coastal air into your home.
+Clean marine notes blend with soft florals and light woods for a scent that feels airy, crisp, and relaxing.
+Made with a clean-burning soy wax blend.Strongly scented.
+Top Notes: Fresh Ozone, Sea AirMiddle Notes: Soft FloralsBase Notes: Light Woods, Clean Musk Perfect for brightening your space and creating a breezy, relaxed atmosphere that feels effortlessly fresh.
+Pair it with our Affinati Matches & Wick Trimmer for the perfect burn every time—your candle’s best companion for clean flames, longer life, and a beautifully polished setup.Up to 55 hours of burn time.
-  Updated: 2025-12-10T19:05:19Z
+  Updated: 2025-12-16T12:51:19Z
   Vendor: Affinati
   Product Type:
   Availability: Available